-I am a German ecologist who loves animals and simple, older ways of life and community.
-Ten years ago I visited this part of western Ukraine and immediately fell in love with the land, animals and people and have lived here ever since, managing and working a few different pieces of land.
+Eleven years ago I (Michel) visited this part of western Ukraine and immediately fell in love with the land, animals and people and have lived here ever since, managing and working a few different pieces of land.

-On these farms, I work to keep the Hucul (European Tarpan) horses, the Carpathian Mountain Rishca Cow, and the Carpathian Water Buffalo breeds alive, remembered and from going extinct.
+On our farm we work to keep the Hucul (European Tarpan) horses, the Carpathian Mountain Rishca Cow, and the Carpathian Water Buffalo breeds alive, remembered and from going extinct.
 The buffalos are the northern most Water Buffalo population in the world.
-I do these things through my NGO, small scale commercial cheese making and the support of the traditional community here.
+We do these things through my NGO, small scale commercial cheese making and the support of the traditional community here.
 We work together with the locals to maintain and respect their traditions and ways of life.

 Supporting the unique biodiversity of the domestic and wild Carpathian Mountains